saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

 6. If there's no consumer waiting, push the task wrapper to the `taskQueue`, where it'll eventually be picked up by a consumer.

-So putting it all together here's what our `AsyncTaskQueue` class looks like
+# Putting it all together
+ Here's how our `AsyncTaskQueue` class looks like.

 ```ts
 // queue.ts